fluffy-mods/AnimalTab/Readme.md

 Mass assign masters, or assign all to bonded masters.

 # Contributors
-duduluu	Chinese translations
+ - duduluu:	Chinese translations
-urty5656	Introduction to the magic of reflection & translations, Korean translation rgponce	Brazilian Portuguese translation
+ - urty5656:	Introduction to the magic of reflection & translations, Korean translation
+ - rgponce:	Brazilian Portuguese translation

 # Think you found a bug?
 Please read [this guide](http://steamcommunity.com/sharedfiles/filedetails/?id=725234314) before creating a bug report,